fortran-lang/stdlib/doc/specs/stdlib_logger.md

 * indent subsequent lines of the messages; and
 * format the text to fit within a maximum column width.

-While every effort has been made to make the code thread and asynchronous I/O safe, it is always best to have each process write to its own dedicated logger file.
+While every effort has been made to make the code process and asynchronous I/O safe, it is always best to have each process write to its own dedicated logger file.
+For thread parallelism (e.g., with OpenMP), it is advised to put the logger call in a guarding region (e.g., in an OpenMP critical region).

 Note: Loggers of type `logger_type` normally report their messages to I/O units in the internal list termed `log_units`.
 However if `log_units`